Do you know how many germs your desk and other workplace surfaces harbor?

 Cleaning vs. Disinfecting: What’s the Difference?

 According to the CDC’s coronavirus resources, cleaning and disinfecting are two different things.
-And you need to do both to limit your exposure to germs and viruses.
+And you need to do both to avoid spreading germs.

 Cleaning refers to the removal of germs and other impurities from surfaces using soap and water or a detergent.
 Cleaning does not kill bacteria, but by removing them, you limit their number and help reduce the chances they will spread.

 Disinfecting is the process of using chemicals to kill germs on a surface.
 Disinfecting doesn’t remove germs and other impurities.

 The CDC recommends cleaning and then disinfecting high-touch and high-traffic areas in your work environment throughout the day.
 These areas include:

 The Environmental Protection Agency (EPA) compiled and regularly updates a database of disinfectants believed to be effective against the COVID-19 virus.